-The essay’s thesis is that Beckett’s hatred for children propagates through his characters and it is an intrinsic element of the Beckettian esthetic and ethic.
+The essay’s thesis is that Beckett’s hatred for children is an intrinsic element of the Beckettian aesthetic and ethic.

 And it’s such a beckettian hoax that Beckett lived for eighty-three long years…

-At first sight children, sons do not seem to have a better fate in Martin McDonagh’s work than in Beckett’s: the raped and murdered daughter of Hans and Myra in Seven Psychopaths, the In Bruges’ little boy.
-But it’s in The Pillowman that the situation collapses.
+At first sight children, sons and daughters do not seem to have a better fate in Martin McDonagh’s work than in Beckett’s: the raped and murdered daughter of Hans and Myra in Seven Psychopaths, the In Bruges’ little boy.
+But it’s in The Pillowman that the situation becomes extreme.

 … To Martin McDonagh empathy

-This is what tells Ariel, the policeman who is interrogating Katurian, about Katurian’s stories:
+This is what Ariel, the policeman who is interrogating Katurian, tells us about Katurian’s stories:

 ‘A few’.
 I’ll say a fucking few.
 The first fucking twenty we picked up was ‘a little girl is fucked over in this way, or a little boy is fucked over in this way…’!

-And that’s it at first glance: in The Tale of the Town on the River (even if, already in this case, there is a “good” reason for the evil that happens to the children) in The Little Apple Men, in the autobiographic (from Katurian’s perspective) The Writer and the Writer’s Brother, and in The Little Jesus, it seems there is no hope for children, in Martin McDonagh’s work too.
+And it is so at first glance: in The Tale of the Town on the River (even if, already in this case, there is a “good” reason for the evil that happens to the children) in The Little Apple Men, in the autobiographical (from Katurian’s perspective) The Writer and the Writer’s Brother, and in The Little Jesus, it seems there is no hope for children, in Martin McDonagh’s work either.

 Nevertheless, differences between Beckett and McDonagh exist, and they are substantial.

-In McDonagh the hope (a christian hope, maybe?) stands still.
+In McDonagh the hope (a christian hope, maybe?) is still there.

-McDonagh doesn’t look at children with a hatred eye.
-The hope has been hidden (hidden in a masterly way, in The Pillowman!) but it is there.
+McDonagh doesn’t look at children with hatred.
+Hope has been hidden (hidden in a masterly way, in The Pillowman!) but it is there.